Sam Hoskins: Southampton

+Preston North End (Loan)

 In November 2011, Hoskins joined League One side Preston North End on an emergency one-month loan deal, alongside fellow Southampton striker Jonathan Forte.
 Southampton manager Nigel Adkins hoped the loan move would help Hoskins gain valuable first-team experience.
 However, he picked up an injury during a training session, and returned to his parent club in December 2011 having made no appearances for Preston.
 A month later, in January 2012, he made one further first-team appearance for Southampton during the 2011–12 campaign, appearing as a 59th-minute substitute as Southampton came from a goal down to win 2–1 at Coventry City in the FA Cup third round.

+Rotherham United (Loan)

 The coaching staff at Southampton believed a loan move would be beneficial to Hoskins' development, and on 15 March 2012, he joined League Two side Rotherham United on loan until the end of the 2011–12 season, with an option to extend the agreement should Rotherham reach the play-offs.
 He made his debut two days after joining the club, coming on as a substitute in a 2–1 away defeat to Oxford United.
 Hoskins scored his first professional goal in April 2012, again appearing as a second-half substitute, and netting an 83rd-minute winner in a 2–1 victory at AFC Wimbledon.
 He earned his first starting appearance in the penultimate game of the season, scoring with a neat chip in a 2–2 draw against Aldershot Town.
 During the two-month loan spell, Hoskins made eight appearances, scoring two goals.

+Stevenage (Loan)

 Hoskins made two substitute appearances for Southampton at the start of the 2012–13, both in League Cup victories.
 Meanwhile, he continued to impress in the club's U21 development side, leading the overall goalscoring charts in the division with nine goals in twelve games.
 In January 2013, Hoskins was loaned out for a third time, this time joining League One side Stevenage, on loan for the remainder of the season.
 He scored his only goal for Stevenage in the club's 2–0 home win over Notts County on 5 February 2013, scoring within the first minute of the match, from close range after Filipe Morais' shot had deflected into his path.
 He made 14 appearances for the club during the loan agreement before returning to Southampton at the end of the season.

 Hoskins was the top scorer for four consecutive years (twice at U18 level and twice at U21 level) and completed two successful loan spells during his first professional term with Southampton.
 His goal against Newcastle was voted U21 goal of the season.
 On 4 June 2013, he was released by Southampton.